 I know that everyone probably knows how to roast veggies, but this particular combination is so good, I just had to share it.
 I love to have a big batch of roasted vegetables on hand and then eat them for lunch over quinoa or a baked potato.
-They’re also a great and healthy side dish, and this colorful platter would even be a beautiful side on Easter Sunday.

 Roasted Summer Vegetables.

-- Sprinkle with Italian seasoning, salt, and pepper.
+Sprinkle with Italian seasoning, salt, and pepper.

-- Toss to coat with olive oil and spices.
+Toss to coat with olive oil and spices.

-- Bake at 425 degrees for 30-40 minutes.
+Bake at 425 degrees F for 30-40 minutes.
 Stir the veggies every 15 minutes so that they cook evenly.